MZ82020/CMATP/README.md

 # Data Preparation

 1- We use ETH and UCY datasets.
 Please download and extract information into the ./data_trajpred folder.
 Click on here to download data : https://drive.google.com/drive/folders/1REq_if6nqdjw_jYtuRVPJqmDNTcIxoJU?usp=drive_link
 Then, update the data path (under DataBase Variables).
-The dataset used for training is set by default to eth, you can change that in the code into hotel, zara_01, zara_02, university (dataset_name variable);
+The dataset used for training is set by default to eth, you can change that in the code into hotel, zara_01, zara_02, university (dataset_name variable).

 The dataset should be in the /data folder and have the following structure:

     -data